Drawing Planar Graphs with Few Geometric Primitives

 \section{Introduction}

-The complexity of a graph drawing can be assessed in a variety of ways: area, crossing number, bends, angular resolution, etc. All these measures have their justification, but in general it is challenging to optimize all of them in a single drawing.
+The complexity of a graph drawing can be assessed in a variety of ways: area, crossing number, bends, angular resolution, etc. All these measures have their justification, but in general it is impossible to optimize all of them in a single drawing.
 More recently, the \emph{visual complexity} was suggested as another quality measure for drawings~\cite{schulz2015}.
 The visual complexity denotes the number of simple geometric entities used in the drawing.

 Typically, we consider as entities either straight-line segments or circular arcs.
 To distinguish these two types of drawings, we call the former \emph{segment drawings} and the latter \emph{arc drawings}.
 The idea is that we can use, for example, a single segment to draw a path of collinear edges.
 The hope is that a drawing that consists of only a few geometric entities is easy to perceive.
-It is a natural question to ask for the best possible visual complexity of a drawing of a given graph.
+A recent user study~\cite{kms-eaadf-gd17} suggests that visual complexity may positively influence aesthetics, depending on the background of the observer, as long as it does not introduce unnecessarily sharp corners.
+It is natural to ask for a drawing of a graph with the smallest visual complexity.
 Unfortunately, it is an ${\sf NP}$-hard problem to determine the smallest number of segments necessary in a segment drawing~\cite{durocher2013}.
-However, we can still expect to prove bounds for certain graph classes.
+However, we can still expect to find algorithms, which guarantee bounds for certain graph classes.

 \paragraph{Related work.} For a number of graph classes, upper and lower bounds are known for segment drawings and arc drawings; the upper bounds are summarized in Table~\ref{tbl:results}.
 However, these bounds (except for cubic 3-connected graphs) do not require the drawings to be on the grid.
-In his thesis, Mondal~\cite{mondal-thesis} gives an algorithm for triangulations with few segments---but more than Durocher and Mondal~\cite{durocher2014} require---on an exponential grid.
+In his thesis, Mondal~\cite{mondal-thesis} gives an algorithm for triangulations with $n$ vertices using $8n/3-O(1)$ segments on a grid of size $2^{O(n\log n )}$ in general and of size $2^{O(n)}$ for triangulations of bounded degree.
+Even with this large grid, the algorithm uses substantially more segments than the best-known algorithm for triangulations without the grid requirement by Durocher and Mondal~\cite{durocher2014}, which uses $7n/3-O(1)$ segments.